bakkealex/arby-roster/README.md

 # Note

 This project is a work in progress and is not feature-complete.
+This application is intended for a Norwegian audience, with localization and language support for Norwegian users.

 # Next.js & Prisma Postgres Auth Starter